-I am so excited to enter my 5th year of teaching at Walker Elementary School!
+I am so excited to enter my 6th year of teaching at Walker Elementary School!
 I was born and raised in Tuscaloosa and graduated from Tuscaloosa County High School.
 I graduated from the University of Alabama with a bachelors degree in the multiple abilities program.
-I also graduted with a master's degree in collaborative education from the University of Alabama in May 2019.
+I also graduated with a master's degree in collaborative education from the University of Alabama in May 2019.
 I am certified to teach birth-6th grade special education and birth-6th grade general education.
 I am married to my high school sweetheart, Colby and together, we have a beautiful baby girl named Lyla Jo!
 We also have a lab named Scout.
-When I am not teaching, I love to go to the gym, spend time with my friends and family, and eat good food!
+When I am not teaching, I love to bake cakes, go to the gym, spend time with my friends and family, and shop at TJ Maxx!

 My teaching philosophy: